 Don’t kill x, y or z in the sequel.

 You’ve probably just told me that such a death would have great impact, and made it very, VERY tempting.
-(You’ve probably caught on that we authors are a perverse bunch.)

 The Pedantic Irrelevant Detail Question